-- (1) The accounting officer may procure consulting services provided that any Treasury guidelines in respect of consulting services are taken into account when such procurements are made. - (2) Consultancy services must be procured through competitive bids if - (a) the value of the contract exceeds R200 000 (VAT included); or - (b) the duration period of the contract exceeds one year. - In addition to any requirements prescribed by this policy for competitive bids, bidders must furnish particulars of - - (a) all consultancy services provided to an organ of state in the last five years; and - (b) any similar consultancy services provided to an organ of state in the last five years.
+- (1) The accounting officer may procure consulting services provided that any Treasury guidelines in respect of consulting services are taken into account when such procurements are made. - (2) Consultancy services must be procured through competitive bids if - a) R300 000 (VAT included), in the case of a local municipality; - b) R200 000 (VAT included), in the case of a district municipality; or - c) R750 000 (VAT included), in the case of a metropolitan municipality; or - (b) the duration period of the contract exceeds one year.

-(4) The accounting officer must ensure that copyright in any document produced, and the patent rights or ownership in any plant, machinery, thing, system or process designed or devised, by a consultant in the course of the consultancy service is vested in the municipality
+- In addition to any requirements prescribed by this policy for competitive bids, bidders must furnish particulars of - - (a) all consultancy services provided to an organ of state in the last five years; and - (b) any similar consultancy services provided to an organ of state in the last five years. - (4) The accounting officer must ensure that copyright in any document produced, and the patent rights or ownership in any plant, machinery, thing, system or process designed or devised, by a consultant in the course of the consultancy service is vested in the municipality